 Today the Bay of Pigs, or Bahia de Cochinos which is the Spanish name, is a sleepy village.
 It sits on the southern coast of Cuba, about two-and-a-half-hour drive south and east of Havana.

-If you set out to learn about how Cuba became Cuba, the history will teach you a lot about the why and how of today´s Cuban society.
+If you set out to learn about how Cuba became Cuba, the history before and after the revolution and the failed invasion will teach you a lot about the why’s and how’s of today´s Cuban society.

 Outside the museum stands a Cuban bomber jet, an old Sea Fury, a remnant of the invasion which is the only thing that gives the museum away from the street.
 Beside it, is a large memorial plate with all the names of the Cuban heroes participating in the battle.